ng91/eNGaps/README.md

 Big industries use vendor-specific, closed-source devices difficult
 to even operate without using whole vendor ecosystem.
 This device solves that problem, making data tunneling over serial link
-(and then wire or radio transmission) possible.
+(and then wire or radio transmission) possible, even by end user.

 ## What is that?
 This software makes use of: